aaronrichmond-amazon/ethereum-developer-quickstart/README.md

-# ethereum-developer-quickstart
+# Ethereum Developer Quickstart

 A quickstart for beginner Ethereum Developers.

-# Ethereum Developer Quickstart

 ## Welcome
 There are a lot of courses and guides out there.
 Yet after purchasing some and trying a lot of blog posts, tutorials, etc. This is the guide I would have wanted to begin to understand the basics and build quickly in about 30 minutes.
 Links are included if you want to dive deeper.